 Medical education should aspire to serve the common good and to respond to the changing health care needs of individuals and societies.
 Because the SMHS is a community-based medical school, and because of the unique circumstances of our regional location, we place special emphasis on the unique skills needed to provide care for patients and populations in rural and Native American communities across all competencies.
 In the context of achieving and demonstrating these competencies, students should also be able to identify, analyze, and manage health problems effectively, efficiently, professionally, and humanistically.

 Students enrolling at the University of North Dakota School of Medicine & Health Sciences generally earn their M.D. degree after four years of study.
-The first two years of study take place on the Grand Forks campus and are focused on basic sciences and clinical skills.
+Currently, the first two years of study take place on the Grand Forks campus and are focused on basic sciences and clinical skills.
 At the end of the second year, students complete Step 1 of the national licensing exam.
 A faculty-led curriculum change initiative is underway and set to be launched beginning in 2021.
 More information can be found under Curriculum Changes.

 All students complete seven clerkships during the year: family medicine, internal medicine, neurology, obstetrics/gynecology, pediatrics, psychiatry and surgery and a research project.
 Clerkships on the Minot campus are completed through a longitudinal curriculum.